Dynamic stall reattachment revisited: Introduction

-The stall onset and flow recovery are delayed in dynamic stall compared to classic static airfoil separation and reattachment \citep{Carr1977,Shih1992,LeFouest2021}.
-The separation delay is well-characterised using the non-dimensional measure of the kinematic unsteadiness defined as the non-dimensional pitch rate \citep{Mulleners2012,Ayancik2022,Kiefer2022}.
-The delay in stall onset increases the maximum attainable lift, as the lift continues to grow with increasing angle of attack during stall development.
-Although the initial stall delay and lift overshoot may seem advantageous, they lead to large, unsteady aerodynamic loads that reduce efficiency, introduce strong vibrations, and increase structural stress.
 Due to the adverse effects of dynamic stall onset, this phase has historically received more attention than stall recovery \citep{Sheng:2008fz, Morris:2013cl, Mulleners2012} and the developed dynamic stall models typically predict separation onset more accurately than the recovery onset \citep{Sheng:2008fz, Ayancik2022, Damiola2024}.
-A more profound understanding of the reattachment process is essential to improve the modelling of the overall aerodynamic performance, and develop strategies for gust exits and to alleviate dynamic hysteresis.
+A more profound understanding of the reattachment process is essential to improve the modelling of the overall aerodynamic performance, and to develop strategies for gust exits and to alleviate dynamic hysteresis.
 The hysteresis arises directly from the stall onset and recovery delays, and the amount of hysteresis is influenced by factors such as the degree of flow separation, the reduced frequency of the pitching motion, and the presence of a strong dynamic stall vortex~\citep{Ekaterinaris:1998gx, Williams2015}.
-In the context of gust-induced flow separation, considerable research has focused on exploring the aerodynamic response of the wing to gusts, developing mitigation strategies, and modelling the aerodynamic performance of the wings \citep{Perrotta2017, Sedky2020, Jones2021}.
+In the context of gust-induced flow separation, considerable research has focused on exploring the aerodynamic response of wings to gusts, developing mitigation strategies, and modelling the aerodynamic performance of wings \citep{Perrotta2017, Sedky2020, Jones2021}.
 Resulting gust-response models and control strategies yield better results during gust entry than during the gust exit \citep{andreu-angulo.2023, gementzopoulos.2024}.

 Among the first researchers to systematically study the unsteady flow reattachment process on airfoils were \citet{Niven:1989uq}.
 They considered experimental data from various airfoils undergoing ramp-down motions conducted in the facilities of Glasgow University.
 The results of these experimental campaigns were collected into the University of Glasgow's aerofoil database \citep{Galbraith:1992ws}.
 These early studies found that flow reattachment is always initiated at an angle of attack close to the static stall and progresses from the leading toward the trailing-edge \citep{Galbraith:1992ws, Niven:1989uq}. \citet{Green:1995bq} were the first to identify a ramp-down wave travelling from the leading to the trailing-edge as an essential part of the recovery process.
 Through smoke flow visualisation, the ramp-down wave was observed to convect excess wake fluid past the airfoil, which is an essential precursor for actual boundary layer reattachment.
 The footprint of the ramp-down wave in the surface pressure data is a local ridge indicating a negative rate of change in suction that travels from the leading to the trailing edge.
 The travelling speed of the ramp-down wave is independent of the reduced pitch rate and airfoil profile and is significantly faster than the actual reattachment.
 The actual reattachment is indicated by the local recovery of suction, which moves with a rate that strongly depends on the pitch rate.